dcotecnologia/confset/README.md

 ## Contributing

-You are very warmly welcome to help.
-Please follow our [contribution guidelines](CONTRIBUTING.md)

 Any and all contributions offered in any form, past present or future are understood to be in complete agreement and acceptance with [MIT](LICENSE) license.

 ### Running specs